 Wallpaper is a great choice for a kitchen splashback in terms of the variety available.
 Of course, it’s not very splashproof – but you can protect it with a sheet of glass or perspex to make it wipe clean.
 Emma Britton also has a clever solution for this, which involves laminating the paper between two sheets of toughened glass giving a durable, moisture proof finish.
 You can see the end result above!

 Wallpaper scraps are a great way to cover an old shabby lampshade and give it some chic!
 Use this idea to make a matching lamp for your room, or mix and match prints throughout the house.
-It’s an easy project and there’s a video here to show you how:

 I’ve seen quite a few examples of wallpaper scraps used on stair rises, and for an old, shabby staircase, it really does make a lovely difference to the look of the staircase.
 Although your stair rises won’t be getting anywhere near as much wear as the treads, you’ll still need to cover them with a protective coat of acrylic varnish or similar.
 Image credit: Nifty Thrifty Girl